xfacter/battlegrounds2/README.txt

-Battlegrounds3D build 84
-GBAX Competition Entry
-July 7, 2007
+BATTLEGROUNDS 2

 ----------------------------------
 ABOUT
 ----------------------------------
-Battlegrounds3D is a 3D hovertank deathmatch game based on the original 2D PSP homebrew game, Battlegrounds.
+Battlegrounds 2 (formerly known as Battlegrounds 3D or BG3D) is a 3D hovertank
+deathmatch game based on the original 2D PSP homebrew game, Battlegrounds.

 ----------------------------------
 CONTROLS